Collision Times in Multicolor Urn Models and Sequential Graph Coloring With Applications to Discrete Logarithms: Proofs of Theorems and

 \subsection{Examples}

-In this section the connections of Theorem \ref{th:bipartitefirstrepeat} to the famous birthday problem are discussed.
-Other examples involving non-uniform probabilities which lead to very different limiting distributions are also given.
-The examples are quite instructive and illustrate the generality of the results.
+In this section connections of Theorem \ref{th:bipartitefirstrepeat} to the famous birthday problem are discussed.
+Other examples involving non-uniform urn selection probabilities are also given, illustrating the generality of the above results.